Bienfaits acide hyaluronique cheveux.

 Scalp: how does it benefit from hyaluronic acid?

-Beyond its moisturizing properties, hyaluronic acid has anti-inflammatory effects relevant to scalps prone to irritation, redness, or itching.
-Studies in vitro have shown that this molecule can modulate the immune response by acting on certain mediators of inflammation, such as interleukin-8 produced by skin cells under stress.
-By reducing release of these cytokines, hyaluronic acid limits local inflammation and soothes discomfort.
-Its high affinity for the CD44 receptor inhibits production of prostaglandin E2 (PGE2) and matrix metalloproteinases, which contribute to itching and irritation.
+Beyond its hydrating properties, hyaluronic acid also displays noteworthy anti-inflammatory effects for scalps prone to irritation, redness, or itching.
+Studies in vitro have shown that this molecule can modulate the immune response by acting on certain inflammatory mediators, such as interleukin-8, produced by skin cells under stress.
+By reducing the release of these cytokines, hyaluronic acid limits local inflammation and soothes discomfort.
+Furthermore, its high affinity for the CD44 receptor enables it to inhibit the production of prostaglandin E2 (PGE2) and matrix metalloproteinases, which are also involved in itching and irritation.

 Diagnostic